Installing GOAD on PROXMOX Part 2: Provisioning

 • Go to Templates

-Once you have Ubuntu you will set your own password here with the hostname: provisioning
+Once you have Ubuntu, you will set your own password here with the hostname: provisioning

 • Set the Template as the ubuntu we downloaded

-• Set 4096 for the memory
+• Set 4096 for memory

 • Bridge = vmbr2